 GUIDELINES TO AUTHORS

-Editorial process: Papers are published online on the Ornithological Observations website after they have been accepted by the editor.
+Editorial process: Papers are published online on the Biodiversity Observations website after they have been accepted by the editor.
 An editorial advisory committee will assist the editor in screening papers for publication.
 Papers are not refereed or peer-reviewed.

-Formatting: The template provided on the Ornithological Observations website should be used to submit papers in the "suggested final" form – the editor may edit the submission.
+Formatting: The template provided on the Biodiversity Observations website should be used to submit papers in the "suggested final" form – the editor may edit the submission.
 Look at papers on the website to see the style that is followed.
 Each paragraph should start flush left (no tabs or indents) and paragraphs must be separated by a line space.
 Authors are requested to try to use the heading formats supplied in the template.
 Double quotations are used, with single quotations to highlight a quote within a quote.

 Photos, drawings and tables: Images should be clear and of high quality and provided with clear, descriptive captions in italics below the image, numbered Figure 1, Figure 2, etc. Images must form part of the "suggested" layout of the submitted paper and in jpg format.
 All images must also be submitted as separate files with the paper.
 Colour and line drawings should be scanned and saved at 300 dpi and submitted as separate jpg files.
 If tables and histograms (with captions) form part of the document and it should also be submitted separately as Excel (.xls) files.

-Common names should be followed by the scientific names in italics when used the first time in the text – the journal uses the list of names as published by BirdLife South Africa.
+Common names should be followed by the scientific names in italics when used the first time in the text.
+In the case of birds the journal uses the list of names as published by BirdLife South Africa.
 Acronyms and abbreviations should be defined in parentheses the first time it is used in the text.
 Thereafter the short form is sufficient.
 Metric units with the decimal comma should be used in the text.
 Dates in the text should be in the long form – 1 August 2010 – and time given in the 24-hr format.
 There should be one space between sentences, and one space between a digit and a unit term (e.g. 5 kg, 5 cm).
 No space before %.
 The ampersand "&" may not be used.
 Ranges should be indicated with a hyphen, e.g. 1985-2001, except in situations such as the "2007/08 breeding season".

 References should be added alphabetically at the end of the